michael-lutz/divide-and-conquer/README.md

 The answer is `f18424` after 9 hops, but GPT-4o insisted accross multiple calls that the answer was `f14698`.

+## Why This Matters
-Despite having the theoretical ability to understand exponentially many dependencies in prompt token activations, modern LLMs do not seem to explot this capability.
-My hypothesis is that most model pretraining data actually dos not require the model to truly understand a large number of dependencies per token.
-Instead, a model likely reaches a local optimum of the next-token objective by learning to perform shallow lookbacks.
-During post-training, a model learns to perform chain of thought reasoning to resolve large numbers of dependencies, skirting the need to actually understand a large number of dependencies while processing the context.
-While this may saturate post-training objectives, it notably prevents a model from truly forming long-range connections—a capability that *should* be learnable.
+Despite having the theoretical ability to understand exponentially many dependencies per token generation, modern LLMs do not learn to exploit this mechanism.
+I hypothesize that most human-generated pretraining data and reasoning traces primarily involve shallow lookbacks, and thus LLMs never need to learn the divide and conquer circuit.
+Each token generation may only require a single digit lookback depth, and that saturates most pre-training and post-training objectives.

-## Conclusion
+**But why train models to think like humans, bound by shallow hops, when they could grasp entire dependency graphs at once?**

-If we are to ever reach model intelligence that greatly surpasses human ability, understanding complex information dependencies seems natural and necessary.
-While chain of thought reasoning allows a model to resolve dependencies in token-space, the fact remains that *you don't know what you don't know*, and it is easy to miss important connections that are not obvious within a few hops.
-Moreover, problems that require searching through a dependency *graph* (e.g. functions may call multiple functions) is simply intractable via chain of thought.
+It's easy to see how precisely encoding *all* of a text's dependencies at the time of generation would allow a model to form deep connections that would otherwise be impossible to see.
+If we are to develop machines that greatly exceed human reasoning abilities, teaching them to understand complex information dependencies seems natural and necessary.
+The fact remains that *you don't know what you don't know*, and it is easy to miss important connections that are not obvious within a few hops.

+Moreover, most information dependencies are not structured in linear chains, but rather graphs.
+If you've ever asked a model to debug a deadlock in a complicated code base, you'll know that LLMs struggle to understand the delicate ordering of code and high branching factor of potential culprit code paths.
+Chain of thought reasoning through every suspicious path is intractable due to the exponential growth of tokens required.

+## Follow Up Ideas
 I don't have access to a large distributed learning setup, but if I did, I'd start by adding a pretraining objective that requires a model to resolve a large number of dependencies per token.
 To avoid disrupting the natural abstraction of information, it might be worth warm-starting this circuit by freezing most heads and weight-sharing a head from the third layer and onwards to enforce a recursive divide and conquer mechanism.
 Another subtle detail is that the question must be provided before the context, otherwise the model would be unable to resolve the problem in parallel.

 An interesting follow-up direction is to explore the ability of small models to perform search through graph-like dependency relationships.
-Moreover, weight sharing the divide and conquer mechanism seems like a natural way to allow *infinite* dependency resolution.
+My intuition is that .
+Moreover, it could also be helpful to figure out how to effectively weight-share .

+Thanks for reading!
+If you have any feedback or ideas, feel free to make an issue or PR on the [project repo](https://github.com/michael-lutz/divide-and-conquer).
+I have provided all model configurations & checkpoints and encourage you to perform your own analysis.

+P.S.
+I'm always looking for collaborators to work on open-source projects.
+Reach out to me [on X](https://x.com/Michael_J_Lutz)!

 ## Acknowledgements

+I'd like to thank Nathan Gong for the consistent feedback as I worked on this project.
+I'd also like to thank Michael Equi for graciously taking the time to review this blog.

 ## Appendix